 The classical Sharpe ratio is computed by using IRX-X (US T-Bill 13-Week) as the low risk basis.

-FastTrack calculates the Sharpe Ratio on the Low Risk Basis of YOUR choice.
+FastTrack calculates the Sharpe Ratio against the security/index/Risk Basis of YOUR choice.
 Using IRX-X is a mediocre choice when trying to select the best fund/ETF.

 Using FastTrack Sharpe with a highly correlated risk/return basis works better than using uniformly IRX-X for all issues.
 For example, using SP-DA – S&P 500 Total Return Index as the basis for computing Sharpe on equity funds produces far superior, more relevant risk-adjusted return calculations.